lkubb/salt-openssh-formula/docs/README.rst

 ``openssh.server.config``
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Manages the OpenSSH service configuration, including moduli if ``openssh:server:moduli`` was set to true.
+Manages the OpenSSH service configuration, including AuthorizedPrincipalsFile and moduli if ``openssh:server:moduli`` was set to true.
 Has a dependency on `openssh.server.package`_.